LibFewShot: A Comprehensive Library for Few-shot Learning: Experimental Results and Discussions

-\textbf{Is episodic- or meta-training necessary at the training stage in FSL?} To answer this question, we employ two methods, \emph{i.e.,} ProtoNet-cosine and MTL-protonet, to episodic/meta fine-tuning the same pre-trained feature embedding used in RFS-simple.
-Note that ProtoNet-cosine uses a cosine distance instead of the original Euclidean distance in ProtoNet.
-For MTL-ProtoNet, we use MTL to perform the meta fine-tuning, but use ProtoNet-cosine for the final testing.
-The reason of using cosine distance here is that the above analysis shows that $\ell_2$ normalization is important.
-Specifically, for each method, we perform $C$-way $1$-shot episodic/meta fine-tuning and the corresponding $C'$-way $1$-shot testing.
-The results are shown in Figure~\ref{Figure2}.
-As seen, almost all the fine-tuning can further improve the performance over RFS-simple.
-This simple experiment demonstrates that pre-training may obtain a good initial embedding, but it is not the optimal one. \textit{Therefore, we argue that the episodic- or meta-training is worthy of further investigation at the training stage in FSL.}
+\textbf{Is episodic- or meta-training necessary at the training stage in FSL?} To answer this question, we employ three methods, \emph{i.e.,} ProtoNet, DN4 and R2D2, to episodic/meta training (fine-tuning) the same pre-trained feature embedding used in RFS-simple.
+That is to say, this is a kind of paradigm of using pre-training with global labels and meta fine-tuning with local labels.
+Note that for ProtoNet, we use a cosine distance instead of the original Euclidean distance, because the above analysis shows that $\ell_2$ normalization is important.
+Specifically, for each method, we perform $\mathcal{C}$-way $1$-shot episodic/meta training and the corresponding $\mathcal{C}'$-way $1$-shot testing.

+The results are shown in Figure~\ref{Figure3}, whose details can be found in Section~\ref{Section_ablation}.
+As seen, for ProtoNet, DN4 and R2D2, all the episodic- or meta- fine-tuning (\emph{i.e.,} Two Stages) can further improve the performance over RFS-simple.
+Note that the data augmentation used in the fine-tuning phase (which only contains Resize and RandomResizedCrop) shall be somewhat different from the data augmentation used in the pre-training phase, which is one indetectable trick for this success overlooked in the literature.
+We also notice that if using somewhat different or more complicated metric functions in the meta fine-tuning phase will also significantly benefits the final performance.
+Overall, this simple experiment demonstrates that pre-training may obtain a good initial embedding, but it is not the optimal one. \textit{Therefore, we argue that the episodic- or meta-training is worthy of further investigation at the training stage in FSL.}